Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 Please visit [Green Bug-Eyed Monster](https://green.bug-eyed.monster/) 👽

 [^1]: Any first-run-downloaded Visual Studio Code extension recommendation has lasting, global effect.
-Conversely, all VS Code customisation is scoped to the working folder. i.e. When the working folder is erased, all customisation is lost.
+Conversely, all VS Code customisation is scoped to the project folder. i.e. When the project folder is erased, all customisation is lost.
 [^2]: The ~/.local/bin path possibly set during installation, isn't removed in this step, as it may still be in use.
-The path ~/.local/bin refers to a folder commonly used for user-specific executable files, on many later Linux distributions.
+The path ~/.local/bin refers to a folder commonly used for user-specific executable files, on many contemporary Linux distributions.